Keeping Your Bones Healthy Bones With Extra Virgin Olive Oil

 Skeletal mass and microarchitecture degenerate with aging, thus predisposing the elderly to skeletal fragility and fractures.
 The global estimate of osteoporotic hip fracture incidence in 2000 was nine million and resulted in more disability adjusted life years lost compared to common cancers excluding lung cancers.
 The prevalence of osteoporosis is predicted to rise exponentially with the accelerated expansion of elderly population, especially in developing countries.
 The tremendous economic and healthcare burdens caused by osteoporotic fractures deserve much attention from the medical and scientific community.

-Compounds in our diet possessing antioxidative and anti-inflammatory properties.
 Adherence to a Mediterranean diet with extra virgin olive oil at its heart was associated with decreased fracture incidence in the European Prospective Investigation into Cancer and Nutrition Study involving 188,795 subjects followed for nine years.
 The Mediterranean diet including extra virgin olive oil was also associated with increased calcium absorption and retention and a decrease in urinary calcium excretion in male adolescents.

 Olives and extra virgin olive oil are important components in the Mediterranean diet.
 A Mediterranean diet enriched with olive oil has been associated with increased levels of bone formation markers than non-enriched diet in elderly men.